Elder Abuse Prevention Ontario (EAPO) is calling for expressions of interest by community members and influencers to join our Board of Directors.

 Who are we?

-EAPO is a provincial, registered charitable organization, mandated to support the implementation of the provincial Strategy to Combat Elder Abuse (the first of its kind in Canada) since 2002.
+EAPO is a provincial, registered charitable organization, mandated since 2002 to prevent and mitigate the abuse of older adults in Ontario, Canada, and to support the implementation of Ontario’s Strategy to Combat Elder Abuse.

-Funded by the Ontario government through the Ministry for Seniors and Accessibility (MSAA), EAPO focuses on:
+Funded primarily by the Ontario government, EAPO focuses on:

-- training of front-line service professionals to be able to effectively recognize and support seniors at-risk or experiencing abuse.
+• training of front-line service personnel to be able to effectively recognize and support seniors at-risk of or experiencing abuse; and

-Fostering resiliency through an anti-ageist lens in all aspects of our work, we collaboratively engage with a strong, growing network of partners and stakeholders to address the challenges and complexities that elder abuse poses to the basic human rights of seniors.
+An anti-ageist lens informs all aspects of our work.
+We collaboratively engage with a strong, growing network of partners and stakeholders to address the challenges and complexities that elder abuse poses to the lives and basic human rights of seniors.
 We aim to help restore respect and positively impact the quality of lives of vulnerable older adults.

 What’s in it for you?